exoad/yttriuslang.c/README.txt

   queue.
 This restriction is to prevent overhead on the runtime's filesystem API which was developed with single threaded applications in mind.
+  - During runtime, the programmer may request for a memory page, in which memory is brought in from the hard drive and used temporarily.
+  This in turn means that the runtime cannot check for any validity or perform any memory compression.
+This process only returns a single memory bloc to the programmer.

 Copyright (C) Jack Meng 2020
 -------------------------------------------